Stefan-migo/smart-brain-app/README.md

 # Smart Brain App

-Smart Brain App is a face detection web app that works on top of React.js, Node.js and PostgreSQL hosted on elephantSQL technologies if you want to check a live version of this repository click the following link: https://smart-brain-app.onrender.com
+Smart Brain App is a face detection web app that works on top of React.js, Node.js and PostgreSQL technologies hosted on elephantSQL.com and Render.com
+if you want to check a live version of this repository click the following link: https://smart-brain-app.onrender.com